The Connemara Loop

 Kylemore Abbey & Victorian Walled Garden

-Killary Sheep And Wool Centre
+Killary Sheep and Wool Centre

 Kings Shop & Coffee Bar